 Backflow devices are required on all commercial, industrial and landscape customer water connection or as directed by RPU.
-Learn more about backflow protection requirements.
+See a list of approved backflow prevention assemblies (also available below).

 Backflow is the reversal of water's normal direction of flow.
 When water passes through a water meter into a customer's home or business it should not flow back into the City's water main.
 If it does, the condition is referred to as "backflow."
 Backflow prevention guards against the unintentional reversal of water flow.